-You will look at your blog analytics and see that someone from Australia, or Europe or The Americas or Africa or Asia has visited your blog.
+You will look at your blog analytics and see that someone from Australia, Europe, The Americas or Africa or Asia has visited your blog.

-From all corners of the earth people throng to your blog.
-And your dream is turning to reality.
+From all corners of the earth, people throng to your blog.
+And your dream is turning into reality.

 You will begin to wonder, “How on earth is this possible?”
 Then you will immediately realise you are now a blogger, sharing your life and talent of writing with the world.

 The whole feeling is not something I can completely describe.
 I would rather have you experience it first-hand.

-So my friend, if you ever want to be writer, start blogging is the best tip I can give to you.
-It is a great way to hone your writing skills and have you changing the world at the same time.
+So my friend, if you ever want to be a writer, start blogging is the best tip I can give to you.
+It is a great way to hone your writing skills and have you change the world at the same time.